-2. Relating to Population Trends Stemming from the Declining Birthrate, Aging Population
+2. Relating to Population Trends Stemming from the Declining Birthrate, AgingPopulation

 The Group's main area of operations is Kyushu, where the rate of population decline is greater than in other regions of Japan and the ratio of elderly residents is expected to remain high.
 To address ongoing depopulation, the Group will work to increase the number of people living along railway lines by developing station buildings and condominiums to increase the value of these areas.
 At the same time, the Group is working to increase the number of people coming and going from these areas for business and tourism, and by capturing inbound demand, achieved by leveraging the benefit of Kyushu being geographically close to various Asian countries.
-These actions serve to secure income for the railway business and stimulate consumerism in the Kyushu area.
-For instance, one year after the Hakata Station building was opened in March 2011, short distance revenue in the Fukuoka Metropolitan Area increased 11% year on year.
+These actions serve to secure income forthe railway business and stimulate consumerism in the Kyushu area.